TOPIC: Structuring a story.

 Elements of a story

-There are three elements to a story:
+There are a number of elements to a story:

 - Intro, or the lead – what the role of the intro?
 To draw people in, to keep them reading